 I have mentioned the Lee Picture Palace several times in passing, including the later usage of the site and the demolition of the large early 18th century house behind it, Lee Place.
 However, a comment on the latter post made me think about a specific piece on it.

 The Lee Picture Palace opened on 26th April 1910 on the corner of Lee High Road and Bankwell Road, which had been built a few years earlier.
-Its owner and operator was James Watt, of whom much more later.
-Initially he didn’t have a Cinematograph licence to operate and was fined, getting the licence a month later.
+Its owner and operator was James Watt, initially he didn’t have a Cinematograph licence to operate and was fined, getting the licence a month later.
+Watt was a major builder of homes in the Catford area too – there is another post on him which focuses on this, as well as on his family’s history.

 It had a capacity of 552 and there were both stalls and a small circle.